 Next month we will look at some ideas to help promote a psychologically safe environment for software teams.

-Kevin Able is a senior software architect in RevGen’s Digital Enablement practice.
+Kevin Able is a principal architect in RevGen’s Digital Enablement practice.
 He is passionate about delivering practical solutions that drive value to his clients.